hpc/pavilion2/docs/plugins/result_parsers.md

-    #vilion Result Parser Plugins
+#Pavilion Result Parser Plugins

 This page is an overview of result parser plugins and how to write them.

 ## Writing Result Parser Plugins

-A result parser in Pavilion is made up of two seperate parts, the [source code](#writing-the-source) and the [yapsy-plugin](basics.md#plugin_nameyapsy-plugin).
+Like all [Pavilion plugins](basics.md), a result parser in Pavilion is made up of the [source code](#writing-the-source) and the [yapsy-plugin](basics.md#plugin_nameyapsy-plugin).